 - An initial assessment appointment will be charged at an hourly rate of £65 – the price and timing will be agreed prior to the assessment with you over the telephone.
 Many children can be assessed within the first appointment but others may need a more in-depth assessment and a couple of sessions to complete this.

 - A Speech and Language summary or Progress Report is £30.

 - A more detailed Speech and Language Assessment, Reassessment and or Treatment Report is £90 or charged hourly up to a maximum of £260.

 - Individual therapy sessions are charged at £65.
-An additional fee will be charged when mileage is beyond fifteen miles at 45p per mile.
 The session fee includes all planning and preparation, 30 minutes face to face, liaison, note keeping and email.
 Only online appointments are being offered now and in the foreseeable future.